mrfrkayvaz/bref/commands/commands.md

 parse: this function converts a Bref string into Rust dict and list objects.

-toJSON: this function will remain empty for now.
+to_json: this function will remain empty for now.

-toBREF: this function will remain empty for now.
+to_bref: this function will remain empty for now.

 ## Tasks